-I am currently Assistant Professor of the Practice in International Comparative Studies at Duke University (secondary appointments in Gender, Sexuality, and Feminist Studies and History)
+I am currently Associate Professor of the Practice in International Comparative Studies at Duke University (with secondary appointments in Gender, Sexuality, and Feminist Studies and History).

 In addition to regularly teaching the core ICS classes, I have also developed courses on migration, decolonization, and diaspora.
 Below are descriptions of a sampling of the courses I have developed.